-Abby was 8 years old when she tripped and landed knee-deep in hot ashes while playing with her brother on the family farm in Turlock.
+Abby tripped and landed knee-deep in hot ashes while playing with her brother on the family farm in Turlock.
 The heat burned Abby’s sandals off her feet, causing third-degree burns on her feet and ankles.
 She also suffered second-degree burns on her hands.

 Caitlyn knows what it means to run your own race.
 As a baby, Caitlyn was diagnosed with right-sided hemiplegia, a form of cerebral palsy that makes it difficult for her to move and control the right side of her body.
 Doctors made the diagnosis after a CAT scan revealed that Caitlyn had a stroke in utero.

 Courtney dreamed of becoming a model when she was a girl.
 At the age of 10, she developed scoliosis.
 Her doctor said to wait and watch.

 Around the age of 13, Courtney grew six and a half inches in one year.
 The rapid growth spurt progressed her disease so severely, it gave her a pronounced hump, a swayback and a spine that was so twisted it pushed out her ribs and pressed on her lungs.